wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    {:id="front-matter"}

    This is what they call Front Matter in Markdown.
-Not all Markdown Converters use this but it's useful for Pandoc and DevOps to display Metadata of the document.
+Not all Markdown Converters use this, but it's useful for Pandoc and DevOps to display Metadata of the document.
 This is commonly in a YAML format _(No real need to understand_ _YAML right now)_ and the 2 Meta tags that are being put into this example.
    They are: